 Moderator: David Orgel, Principal, David Orgel Consulting LLC

 While it’s important to communicate with shoppers along the path to purchase, reaching them while they are in the store can be particularly effective.
 A number of options are available including use of eye-catching digital signage, beacons to track movement, personalized text offers sent while shoppers are in-store, location-based promotions and email messaging.
 Hear the creative ways retailers are using digital technologies to increase basket size.

-Michael Needler, Jr., President, Fresh Encounter, Inc.
+Michael Needler, Jr., President & CEO, Fresh Encounter, Inc.

 Moderator: Michael Boland, Professor and Director, Department of Applied Economics, The Food Industry Center, College of Food, Agricultural and Natural Resource Sciences, University of Minnesota

 Is your store easy to shop?
 Many retailers have taken a traditional approach to center store layout and placement of categories that may not mirror the way consumers think about shopping and menu planning.
 Hear from retailers who have successfully experimented with adjacencies that more effectively position complimentary products.
 Peanut butter and jelly, tissues and cold products, chocolate syrup and ice cream are just a few potential adjacencies that enable an easier trip for the consumer.
 Discover other ways to position products and categories to improve sales.

 Many of the most important items on a consumer’s shopping list are found in key center store categories.
 Retailers fully committed to categories such as beauty care, frozen foods, pet care and breakfast foods often hold a competitive advantage over their competitors.
 Discover what products are hot zones for consumers and how to create true destination categories.

 Paul D. Cooke, Vice President/Director Industry Development, Nestle Purina Pet Care